Powered by Bittensor

 Smart Contracts: Verification

-Validator Node Governance January 2026 Companies and independent operators will be able to join the validator network, pay fees, and participate in governance.
+Validator Node Governance May – June 2026 Companies and independent operators will be able to join the validator network, pay fees, and participate in governance.
 This ensures decentralization, fairness, and higher trust.

 • Node subscription process (public key + fee)